ajoshiusc/disc_mri/fetal_mri/METRICS_DOCUMENTATION.md

 - Different patient populations

 **Literature Gap:**
 There is a notable absence in the literature of standardized, quantitative quality thresholds specifically for fetal brain MRI reconstruction.
 Most studies rely on qualitative assessment or application-specific metrics.
-This study contributes empirically-derived thresholds that could serve as starting points for future standardization efforts.
+This study contributes baseline observational data that could serve as starting points for future standardization efforts.

 **Recommendation for Future Work:**
 Establishment of consensus-based quality thresholds through multi-center validation studies would significantly benefit the fetal MRI community.
-The thresholds presented here provide a foundation for such efforts but should not be considered definitive standards without broader validation.
+The observational data presented here provide a foundation for such efforts but should not be considered definitive standards without broader validation.